DonyGu/Comm100/AnyTimeConversationAPI.md

 | `matchFailedToPriority` | string | conversation priorityenum number |

 ### customRule
-Custom Rule is represented as simple flat JSON objects with the following keys:
 | Name | Type | Description |
 | - | - | - |
 | `id` | uniqueIdentifier | id of the custom rule |